-Install and use the supporting steel angle.
-(See Fig.4.7)
+Install and use the supporting angle steel directly.
+(See Fig.4.8)

-The unit body must be completely aligned with the hole.
+The unit body should align perfectly with the hole.
 Ensure that the unit and the hole are the same size before moving on.

-2. Install and fit pipes and wires after you have finished installing the main body.
-When choosing where to start, determine the direction of the pipes to be drawn out.
-Especially in cases where there is a ceiling involved, align the refrigerant pipes, drain pipes, and indoor and outdoor lines with their connection points before mounting the unit.

-3. Install hanging screw bolts.

-- Cut off the roof beam. - Strengthen the point at which the cut was made.
-Consolidate the roof beam.

-4. After you select an installation location, align the refrigerant pipes, drain pipes, as well as indoor and outdoor wires with their connection points before mounting the unit.
+2. Install the pipes and lines in the ceiling after installing the main body.
+When choosing where to start the, determine the direction of the pipes to be drawn out.
+In cases where there is a ceiling, position the refrigerant pipes, drain pipes, and indoor and outdoor lines to the connection points before mounting the machine.
+3. The installation of hanging screw bolts. - Cut off the roof beam. - Strengthen the area at which the cut was made and consolidate the roof beam.
+4. After the selection of installation location, position the refrigerant pipes, drain pipes, and indoor and outdoor wires to the connection points before mounting the machine.
 5. Drill 4 holes 10cm (4") deep at the ceiling hook positions in the internal ceiling.
 Be sure to hold the drill at a 90° angle to the ceiling.

-6. Secure the bolt using the washers and nuts provided.
+6. Secure the bolt using the included washers and nuts.
 7. Install the four suspension bolts.

-8. Mount the indoor unit with at least two people to lift and secure it.
+8. Mount the indoor unit.
+You will need two people to lift and secure it.
 Insert suspension bolts into the unit's hanging holes.
-Fasten them using the washers and nuts provided.
-(See Fig. 4.8).
+Fasten them using the included washers and nuts.

-9. Mount the indoor unit onto the hanging screw bolts with a block.
-Position the indoor unit flat using a level indicator to prevent leaks.
 (See Fig. 4.9).

+9. Remove the side board and the grille.
+(See Fig. 4.10).

+10. Mount the indoor unit onto the hanging screw bolts with a block.
+Position the indoor unit on a flat level by using a level to prevent leaks.
+(See Fig. 4.11).